danielharrell/does_music_move/does_music_move.md

 distinction made in Plato's Sophist.
 Also mention music as a kind of liberal art.)

+(Rough organization: music as illusion, but problem with difference between illusion and appearance, such as difference between movies and paintings.
+Thus music as appearance, but problem with unexamined assumptions about motion.
+Music as reality.)

+(End with showing, how through compound ratio, time is not simply one-dimensional, or even an added dimension.)

 But there may be less reason to accept this conclusion than to deny it; and to wonder, then, how meaningful music finally is.
 For the meaning